Kashan-2912/Learnify-SkillUp/README.md

 # Lessons Learned

-Learned all about React.js including hooks (useState, useEffect, useRef, useNavigate), props, components, Tailwind CSS, responsiveness and Firebase especially including firestore, firestore-storage, firestore-authentication.
+Learned all about React.js including hooks (useState, useEffect, useParams, useRef, useNavigate), props, components, Tailwind CSS, responsiveness and Firebase especially including firestore, firestore-storage, firestore-authentication.

 It was a challenging journey to make this project but I gave my full potential and brought dream to life.